|Such an innocent little butter bell.|

 “I’m just saying that if you’d pack the butter in better—”

-“I swear on the grave of my grandmother, I will punch you in the stomach if you say ‘butter bell’.”
+“I swear on the grave of my grandmother, I will punch you in the throat if you say ‘butter bell’.”

 Long silence in the dark.